 The Class A Ordinary Shares being offered for resale in this prospectus (the "Resale Securities") represent a substantial percentage of the total outstanding shares of our Class A Ordinary Shares as of the date of this prospectus.
-Assuming the issuance of all of the Resale Securities to the Selling Securityholder under the Purchase Agreement, the Resale Securities would represent approximately 43% of the then-outstanding Class A Ordinary Shares (assuming the Class A Ordinary Shares issuable upon the achievement of certain stock price thresholds pursuant to the Business Combination are not outstanding, or 42% assuming they are outstanding).
+Assuming the issuance of all of the Resale Securities to the Selling Securityholder under the Purchase Agreement, the Resale Securities would represent approximately 43% of the then-outstanding, or 42% assuming they are outstanding).
 The sale of all of the Resale Securities, or the perception that these sales could occur, could result in a significant decline in the public trading price of our Class A Ordinary Shares.
-In addition to the Selling Securityholder, certain other shareholders, including the PIPE Investors, the Sponsor, former holders of the Swvl Exchangeable Notes, Legacy Swvl equityholders and the Institutional Investor (each such party as defined below and such parties collectively, the "Additional Sellers") may sell a substantial number of our securities pursuant to separate resale prospectuses (the "Additional Prospectuses").
-For a description of the Institutional PIPE Investment, please refer to the "Recent Developments" and "Operating and Financial Review and Prospects" sections of this prospectuses.
+In addition to the Selling Securityholder, certain other shareholders, including the PIPE Investors, the Sponsor, former holders of the Swvl Exchangeable Notes, Legacy Swvl equityholders and the Institutional Investor (each such party as defined below and such parties collectively, the "Additional Sellers") may sell a substantial number of our result is pursuant to separate resale prospectuses (the "Additional Prospectuse").
+For a description of the Institutional PIPE Investors and "Operating and Financial Review and Prospects" sections of this prospectus.
 The sale of the Resale Securities together with the sale of the securities held by the Additional Sellers, or the perception that these sales could occur, could depress the market price of our securities.